johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-Duo.md

 1. **Navigate to the Microsoft Admin Center**
    Go to [https://admin.microsoft.com/Adminportal/Home#/Edge/Connectors](https://admin.microsoft.com/Adminportal/Home#/Edge/Connectors)
+   -   Admins must set up a configuration policy to assign to any Connector configuration.
+[Follow this guide to create a configuration policy](https://review.learn.microsoft.com/en-us/deployedge/microsoft-edge-management-service?branch=pr-en-us-5295).
+   - Once you have at least one configuration policy created, visit [the Connectors page in the Edge Management Service](https://admin.microsoft.com/Adminportal/Home#/Edge/Connectors) to access the Connectors page in the Edge Management Service.

 2. **Discover the Connector**
    Under **Discover Connectors**, locate the **Cisco Duo Device Trust Connector** and select **Set up**.